chocolatey/docs/input/en-us/create/functions/index.md

 In your Chocolatey packaging, you have the ability to use these functions (and others with Chocolatey's [PowerShell Extensions](xref:extensions)) to work with all aspects of software management.
 Keep in mind Chocolatey's automation scripts are just PowerShell, so you can do manage anything you want.

-**NOTE**: These scripts are for package scripts, not for use directly in PowerShell.
+> :memo: **NOTE** These scripts are for package scripts, not for use directly in PowerShell.
 This is in the create packages section, not the using Chocolatey section.

 ## Main Functions